 - Apply for a scholarship during your first year (PhD study only) - Many scholarships are not just to new applicants for PhD study, but also to those in the first year of a PhD course, in order to fund the second and third years.
 If you’ve been through the process once, could you learn from that to produce an even stronger application next time?
 Can you demonstrate new achievements since the last application – e.g. higher than predicted undergraduate or Master’s results, or a publication?

-- Take out a Postgraduate Loan for Masters -The government has introduced Postgraduate Loans which you can apply for if you are studying a taught or research Master’s course, are aged under 60 years old at the start of the first academic year of your course, and normally live in England.
+- The government has introduced postgraduate loans which you can apply for if you are studying a taught or research postgraduate course, are aged under 60 years old at the start of the first academic year of your course, and normally live in England.

 - External companies offering loans - There are a number of commercial lenders who offer finance for postgradute students.
 The University of Warwick is not affiliated with the companies listed below and we would recommend researching the full terms and conditions before undertaking any finance.
 Please note that these are not government loans.

 - Work as a postgraduate tutor (PhD study only) - As a PhD student, there may be opportunities available to work as a postgraduate tutor for your department.
 Many departments employ PhD students to teach certain undergraduate modules.
 Contact your department directly to find out if this would be a possibility for you.